iamkpregmi/infolibrary/README.md

 # infolibrary
-instant search using keyword a simple php project
+instant search using keyword a simple php project.
 A Simple Search Engine